 Read full article: >> Further involvement with our work in Ecuador

-Our times, the Age of Separation could also be called the Age of Forgetting.
+by Bill Pfeiffer Our times, the Age of Separation could also be called the Age of Forgetting.
 Modern humans have severe amnesia; we have forgotten who we are in relation to everything else.
 Martin Prechtel, the maverick cultural historian and artist, calls it “the amnesia of modernity” and says our task is a “Holy Remembrance [which has been] forced to survive homeless under bridges.”
 In truth, each one of us is vertically connected to everything through the present moment, and horizontally connected through time to all of our ancestors (and descendants).
 And what a lineage that is!
-Not only are we a
+Not only

 Read full article: >> There Is Power in Remembering Ancestral Wisdom